-1. All assignments and documents are DUE ON TIME!
-Late work of any assignment will have the following guidelines:

-- a.
-Student will have one week (5 school days) to complete the assignment. - b.
+- 1. All assignments and documents are DUE ON TIME!
+Late work of any assignment will have the following guidelines: - a.
+Students will have one week to complete the assignment. - b.
 The grade will reflect the number of days late - i.
-After one late day, the grade will automatically receive a score no higher than two (2) quality points. - ii.
-After 2 5 late days, the grade will automatically score no higher than one (1) quality point. - iii.
-After the allowed 5 days, the grade will be recorded as 0.
-Work must still be made up since it will be expected to be seen in the portfolio, but the student will not receive any credit.
+Five points will be deducted for each day an assignment is late (.5 quality points on the scale of 1-4) - ii.
+After one week, the highest possible score for an assignment will be a 50. - iii.
+Work must still be made up as soon as possible since it will be expected to be seen in the portfolio and it is part of their learning journey.

-If a student misses a conference or does not submit the original proposal, a reflection, or an annotated bibliography, parents will be informed via email by the senior project coach; if the parents do not respond to the email, the parents will be called and suggestions will be given to ensure that the student has appropriate strategies in place to meet future deadlines.
+If a student earns a grade below mastery (75) on an assignment, parents will be informed via email by the senior project coach.
+The email should include ways to improve on the next assignment.
+If the parents do not respond to the email, the parents will be called and suggestions will be given to ensure that the student has appropriate strategies in place to meet future deadlines.
 If the issues persist, the principal will be informed and the coach will hold a meeting with the student, principal, and parent.
 Following this, progress will be checked regularly as part of the school's multi-tiered systems of support.

 - 2. Conferences with your Senior Project coach - a.
 ALL students are required to conference with the Senior Project Coach once a month for the duration of their project (Sept, Oct, Nov, Dec, Jan, Feb). - i.
-Students must provide evidence of work and progress (goals, accomplishments, evidence, and reflection) on their conference sheet. - ii.
-All conferences are graded based on evidence presented and completion of goals. - iii.
-If a student cannot attend a scheduled conference due to a medical appointment or health/family issue, the student must notify their coach at least five days in advance in order to reschedule the conference. - iv.
+Students must provide evidence of work and progress (goals, accomplishments, evidence) on their conference sheet. - ii.
+Before the conference, the student will complete a reflection on the monthly progress and conference; following the conference, the student can add additional thoughts to the reflection for their portfolio if they would like. - iii.
+All conferences and reflections are graded based on evidence presented and completion of goals. - iv.
+December and February conferences will be in the form of a reflection.

+December (mid year conference) and February (final reflection).
+The December reflection will be completed during the mid-term exam period. - v.
+If a student cannot attend a scheduled conference due to a planned medical appointment or health/family issue, the student must notify their coach at least five days in advance in order to reschedule the conference.
+If there is an emergency situation, the student must notify the coach prior to the time of the meeting. - vi.
 Conferences will not be rescheduled due to lack of preparation.
-If for any reason the student is not prepared, he/she will still meet with the coach and the conference will be scored accordingly. - b.
+If for any reason the student is not prepared, he/she will still meet with the coach and the conference will be scored accordingly.
+If students miss a conference, they will be required to attend WIN Time to make it up.
+The highest possible grade for the conference will be a 50.

+b.
 Conferences will be scheduled by the Senior Project coach and students will be sent their conference date and time at least a month before each conference.

-PROJECT PROPOSAL
+PROJECT PROPOSALS